The alternative to the generator: mobile power stations

 • More than 500 kg of CO₂ avoided compared to the production of a new battery.

-4. ECHO-5, the all-terrain mobile energy station
+4. ECHO-5, the all-terrain mobile power station

 The ECHO-5 combines power, portability, and robustness.
 Designed for professionals, it provides reliable and continuous energy in a compact and easy-to-transport format.